 18. Rockin’ in the Free World (Neil Young)

 20. Viva la Vida (Coldplay)

 These songs are just the beginning!
-If you need help mastering the chords, or adding more difficult chords such as the F Chord, to your repertoire, try working with a guitar teacher near you, or find one online.
-Taking guitar lessons is a great way to ensure you’re building your skills on a solid foundation.
+If you need help mastering these chords or want to add more difficult chords (such as the F Chord) to your repertoire, the best way is to work with a guitar teacher near you.
+Taking guitar lessons is a great way to ensure that you’re building your skills on a solid foundation.
 Now go have fun rocking out!